Difference Between Debit vs Credit

 - While when debt is added to them they are reduced in amount.

-- In a typical business transaction, the amount of debits must equal the amount of credits.
+- In a typical business transaction, the number of debits must equal the number of credits.
 Otherwise, the accounting transaction is not balanced and is rejected.

 Debit vs Credit Infographics

 Below is the top 8 difference between Debit vs Credit